 Many people want to volunteer as a team or group, from five people to 500 - even more.
-They can be employees from a particular company, members of a club or association, or even just a group of friends who would like to spend time together at a volunteer activity.
+They can be employees from a particular company, members of a club or association, a group of friends who would like to spend time together at a volunteer activity, or people that don't know each other but would like to meet others through volunteering.
 They may be adults, teens, or pre-teens.
 A group may also be a family.
 They want their group volunteering activity to take from two to seven hours.
 They want to be all together as much as possible, to socialize throughout the experience - they don't want to be isolated from each other individually (though they are usually willing to be broken up into smaller groups).
 And they usually don't want to have any obligation beyond that one-time volunteering experience; they want the experience to feel like they show up, they volunteer, they have fun, they make a difference, and then they leave and never have to help again (though they often welcome invitations for further involvement, as individuals).

-In short, most organizations simply do not have the money, staff, time and other resources to create two-hour, half-day or one-day group volunteering activities, especially for teens and children.
+In short, most organizations simply do not have the money, staff, time and other resources to create two-hour, half-day or one-day, one-time group volunteering activities, especially for teens and children.

 That said, group volunteering can be worthwhile for an organization or program.
 The key benefits of volunteering for an organization or program are building awareness or interest about whatever cause the organization or program is trying to promote and cultivating new donors or people willing to volunteer again and again.
 Short-term, one-time group volunteering can, indeed, garner those benefits for an organization or program.

 The first step in thinking about creating group volunteering activities is for your organization or program to think carefully about what is in it for you, the organization or program.
 What benefit are you looking for?: